Microsoft/azure-docs.pt-pt/articles/cognitive-services/Bing-Entities-Search/quickstarts/csharp.md

     }
     ```

-## <a name="send-a-request-and-get-the-api-response"></a>Enviar uma solicitação e obter a resposta da API
+## <a name="send-a-request-and-get-the-api-response"></a>Send a request and get the API response

-1. Dentro da classe, crie uma função chamada `Search()`.
-Crie um novo `HttpClient` objeto e adicione sua chave de assinatura `Ocp-Apim-Subscription-Key` ao cabeçalho.
+1. Within the class, create a function called `Search()`.
+Create a new `HttpClient` object, and add your subscription key to the `Ocp-Apim-Subscription-Key` header.

-   1. Construa o URI para sua solicitação combinando o host e o caminho.
-Em seguida, adicione seu mercado e codifique a URL da sua consulta.
+   1. Construct the URI for your request by combining the host and path.
+Then add your market, and URL-encode your query.
-   2. Aguardar `client.GetAsync()` para obter uma resposta http e, em seguida, armazenar a resposta JSON `ReadAsStringAsync()`aguardando.
+   2. Await `client.GetAsync()` to get a HTTP response, and then store the json response by awaiting `ReadAsStringAsync()`.
-   3. Formate a cadeia de `JsonConvert.DeserializeObject()` caracteres JSON com e imprima-a no console.
+   3. Format the JSON string with `JsonConvert.DeserializeObject()` and print it to the console.

       ```csharp
       async static void Search()